Free TAZ on tap

 - Privacy

-1 TAZ per address every 24 hours, sent to Unified Addresses or Sapling.
+1 TAZ per address every 24 hours.
+We send to Unified Addresses and Sapling addresses today; transparent support is on the roadmap.

 Receipt